 Important to note is that different kinds of resources have different goals in mind.
 So you’ll want to understand what it is that you are buying and how you’ll use it.

-Here are 6 kinds of bible study tools that will be a helpful addition to your library of resources.
+Here are six kinds of Bible study tools that will be a helpful addition to your library of resources.

 1. Study Bibles